FC Goa

 Football Club Goa is an Indian professional football club based in Fatorda, Goa, that competes in the Indian Super League (ISL), the top tier of Indian football.
 The club was established on 26 August 2014.

 Nicknamed as Gaurs, the club plays their home matches at the Fatorda Stadium in Margao.
 FC Goa is one of the most successful clubs in the ISL history, being the first ISL Club to qualify for AFC Champions League Elite.

 Brazilian coach Zico was the first manager of the club.
 Their marquee players for their first two seasons were French winger Robert Pires and Brazilian defender Lúcio, respectively.
 The team finished the league stage in the second position in their first season.
 In the end-of-season play-offs, they lost via a penalty shootout against Atlético de Kolkata in the semi-finals after a goalless draw.
 The next year, the team came first in the league stage, then lost the final 3–2 to Chennaiyin at home.

 In the 2018–19 season, they reached their second final in the league where they lost 1–0 to Bengaluru.
 In the same season, they beat Chennaiyin FC 2–1 in the 2019 Indian Super Cup to win their first national trophy.
-In the 2019–20 season, FC Goa topped the league stage, winning the first ISL League Winners Shield and directly qualifying for the AFC Champions League group stage.
-The club changed from blue shirts and shorts to an orange colour scheme in 2018 which has been used ever since.
+In the 2019–20 season, FC Goa topped the league stage, winning the first ISL League Winners Shield and qualifying for the AFC Champions League group stage.